 How Schedule 24 sits alongside other landlord penalty regimes

-Landlords frequently face penalty exposure under more than one statutory regime on the same facts.
+You can face penalty exposure under more than one statutory regime on the same facts.
 The five most common are:

-• Schedule 24 FA 2007 (inaccuracy in returns and documents).
-This page.
+• Schedule 24 FA 2007 (inaccuracy in returns and documents), the regime set out here.

 • Schedule 41 FA 2008 (failure to notify chargeability).
-Bites where a landlord never registered for self-assessment despite having rental income, under TMA 1970 section 7.
+Bites where you never registered for self-assessment despite having rental income, under TMA 1970 section 7.
 Standard maxima 30 / 70 / 100 per cent of potential lost revenue, with a within-12-months 0 per cent floor for non-deliberate unprompted disclosure that does not feature in Schedule 24.
 See our coverage of penalties for not declaring rental income.

 • Schedule 55 FA 2009 (late filing). £100 fixed penalty, daily £10 charges, 5 per cent / £300 milestone penalties.
 See our coverage of HMRC penalties for late landlord tax returns.